 In order to be eligible for an FHA home loan, a Missouri property must also pass rigorous safety standards as determined by an appraiser from the Department of Housing and Urban Development.

-This might sound like a hassle, but trust us – you don’t want to invest a lot of money in a home that’s not going to be structurally sound or which will require expensive repairs on top of your loan payments.
+This might sound like a hassle, but trust us – you don’t want to invest a lot of money in a home that’s unsafe.
+If it is not structurally sound or will require expensive repairs, you are going to hate it.
+Remember, that with the repairs you will still be paying the mortgage as well.
+This is a mess.
+Always do an inspection before buying a home.

 These appraisals have a 21-page checklist of items to look for, the complete text of which can be found here.